 To monitor Elasticsearch, use X-Pack Monitoring.
 First install X-Pack onto Elasticsearch and configure security if you’re using X-Pack’s security features.
 Then come back here for instructions on installing and configuring Kibana (the monitoring server) with X-Pack so that Elasticsearch, Kibana, and Liferay DXP can communicate effortlessly and securely (if you’re using X-Pack Security).
-A Liferay Enterprise Search Standard subscription (included with Premium) is necessary for this integration.
+A Liferay Enterprise Search subscription is necessary for this integration.
 Contact Liferay’s Sales department for more information.

 Tell Elasticsearch to enable data collection.

 Download and install the Liferay Enterprise Search Monitoring .

 For the X-Pack security procedure, refer to the X-Pack security article.

 Monitoring is enabled on Elasticsearch by default, but data collection isn’t.

 Enable data collection by adding this line to

 Make sure to install the correct version of Kibana.
 Check the Liferay Enterprise Search compatibility matrix for details.

 Download Kibana and extract it.
 The root folder is referred to as Kibana Home.